Sydney's lower north shore has a brand new Scandinavian-style local.

 Alright, alright, now we know who's behind the joint, what can we expect to chow down on?
 The Christopher brothers have brought over Ms Miller head chef James Featherstone to create pub classic-meets-Euro-style dishes for The Public.
 Think Greek and Mediterranean food with housemade olive butter, taramasolata and hummus, with family-style platters of lamb kleftiko and barbecued chicken.
-Then there's the burgers, like this double beef, double bacon, double cheese wagyu beef burger:
+Then there are the burgers, like the double beef, double bacon, double cheese wagyu beef burger.

 With all this hummus and barbecued chicken afoot, we're going to need some bevs here.
 Drinks-wise, you can expect an Australian, New Zealand, Italian and French-focused wine list, and ten beers on tap including Young Henry's, Two Birds, Rocks Brewing, Endeavour and Mountain Goat.